Slow app store downloads? Try this

 The app you are downloading could be the one having an issue.
 Trying to download another can help detect this.
 Consider when a developer pulls an app, and the App Store doesn’t notice and act immediately.
 In such a case, you are likely to get an infinitely-spinning download icon that never completes the download or some unavailability errors.

-This is specifically related to your iTunes account.
-Attempt logging out your Apple’s ID and logging back again.
-Now try to download and see if the speed has improved.
+Now try the download again and see if the speed has improved.
 Remember to restart your app download after signing back into App Store.

 Signing out of iTunes and the App Store on your iPhone:

 - Go to Settings > iTunes and App Store.